The Book of Henry

 The Book of Henry is a 2017 American drama thriller film directed by Colin Trevorrow and written by Gregg Hurwitz.
 The film stars Naomi Watts, Jaeden Martell (then known as Jaeden Lieberher), Jacob Tremblay, Sarah Silverman, Lee Pace, Maddie Ziegler, and Dean Norris.
 The story concerns a plan hatched by a young genius, dying of cancer, to save the girl next door from abuse.

-The film premiered at the Los Angeles Film Festival on June 14, 2017.
-It was released in theaters by Focus Features on June 16, 2017, was unsuccessful at the box office, and received generally negative reviews from critics, who cited the screenplay's jarring plot twists and tonal shifts, and Trevorrow's direction, although the cast and the film's ambition received some praise.
+The film premiered at the Los Angeles Film Festival on June 14, 2017, and was released in theaters by Focus Features on June 16, 2017.
+It grossed $4.6 million worldwide against a budget of $10 million, and received generally unfavorable reviews from critics, who cited the screenplay's jarring plot twists, inconsistent tonal shifts and Trevorrow's unfocused direction, though some praised the performances and the film's ambition.

 Plot

 In a small suburban town in the Hudson Valley, 11-year-old genius Henry Carpenter and his younger brother Peter are being raised by their single mother Susan, a waitress who is working on writing children's books.
 Henry has used his intellect to invest successfully in the stock market, building up a very substantial nest egg for his family.
 He also protects Peter from a school bully and builds Rube Goldberg machines in their treehouse.
 Henry and Susan are both fond of their next-door neighbor, Henry's classmate Christina Sickleman, who has recently become glum.

 Henry believes that he sees Christina being abused by her stepfather Glenn, the local police commissioner.
 He reports the abuse to social services and the school principal, Janice Wilder, but Glenn has connections throughout the local government, and Wilder is reluctant to challenge the commissioner without "conclusive evidence".
 Henry is unable to get the authorities to launch a serious investigation that would protect Christina.
 Henry tells his mother that when someone is in trouble, those who can help must take action.
 He develops a detailed plan to rescue Christina that he details in a notebook.
 After a violent seizure, he is taken to the hospital, where he is diagnosed with a brain tumor and undergoes surgery.
 Anticipating his death, he tells Peter to give Susan the notebook.
 Days later, Henry dies.